Bakers Square

 Bakers Square Restaurant & Bakery (also known as Bakers Square) is a casual dining restaurant chain in the United States.
 Known for its pies, Bakers Square also offers full breakfast, lunch and dinner menus.
-The chain is owned by American Blue Ribbon Holdings.
-As of March 2023, the company operates 9 locations in Illinois, Indiana, Iowa, Minnesota, and Ohio.
+The chain is owned by BBQ Holdings.
+As of June 2025, the company operates 7 locations in Illinois, Indiana, Iowa, Minnesota, and Ohio.

 History

 Bakers Square began in December 1969 with a single restaurant called Mrs. C's in Des Moines, Iowa, that became popular for its pies.
 Pillsbury purchased Mrs. C's around that time, renamed it Poppin' Fresh Pies, and opened additional locations.
 VICORP, owners of the Village Inn restaurant chain, purchased Poppin' Fresh Pies from Pillsbury in 1983 and renamed the chain Bakers Square.

 Operations

 Bakers Square restaurants are primarily located in the Upper Midwest.
 Except for the Des Moines area, Bakers Square and Village Inn operate in separate markets.
 The original Mrs. C's restaurant, on Merle Hay Road in Des Moines, remained in business as a Bakers Square until it closed on April 2, 2008, as parent company VICORP filed Chapter 11 bankruptcy.
 In 2009, American Blue Ribbon Holdings, a company owned by Fidelity National Financial and Newport Global Advisors, acquired the assets of VICORP, including Village Inn and Bakers Square.

 In late 1993, VICORP acquired from Eric A. Holm the rights to the small Florida chain Angel's Diner.
 Holm had also sold the rights to Golden Corral, and VICORP was forced to pay Golden Corral $1 million to secure the exclusive rights.
 The intent was to convert under-performing Village Inn and Bakers Square units to this new concept.
 After building seven units, VICORP realized that the concept was not economically viable and wrote off $11M on the venture.
 During this time, Eric Holm filed for personal bankruptcy.

 On April 3, 2008, VICORP filed for bankruptcy under Chapter 11 of the federal bankruptcy code.
 VICORP closed 56 company-owned restaurants as a result of the move, leaving a total of 343 Village Inn and Bakers Square locations.
 Village Inn restaurants are found in the Midwest states such as Illinois, Iowa, Wisconsin, Minnesota, Indiana, and Nebraska, the Western United States, Texas, Virginia, and Florida.

 Bakers Square once had a large presence in California with over 90 locations and competed directly with Marie Callender's, Coco's Bakery, and Carrows restaurants.
 Bakers Square entered the California market when its parent company acquired the Sambo's chain in October 1984.
-Many Sambo's locations were converted to Bakers Square restaurants and the ones that weren't were sold to other chains, including Denny's.
+Many Sambo's locations were converted to Bakers Square restaurants and the ones that were not were sold to other chains, including Denny's.

 VICORP's Bakers Square concept flourished in California through the early 2000s.
 The declining economy took its toll on the restaurant industry; by 2005 profit margins began to decline.
 Bakers Square restaurants began closing rural and suburban California locations as leases expired.
 Those that remained open were not remodeling, as were other chains, and the business continued to decline.